UniMath/agda-unimath/src/graph-theory/exponents-directed-graphs.lagda.md

 - A map `f₀ : A₀ → B₀`
 - A family of maps `f₁ : (x y : A₀) → A₁ x y → B₁ (f₀ x) (f₀ y)`,

-as expected for a morphism of directed graphs.
+as expected for the type of morphisms of directed graphs.

 ## Definitions